RishabhhG/KnowledgeHub/README.md

 as manage course content and media.
 Students can view and rate courses.
 1. Payment Integration: Students will purchase and enrol on courses by completing the checkout flow that is followed by Razorpay integration for payment handling.
-1. Cloud-based media management: StudyNotion uses Cloudinary, a cloud-based media management service, to store and manage all media content, including images, videos, and documents.
+1. Cloud-based media management: KnowledgeHub uses Cloudinary, a cloud-based media management service, to store and manage all media content, including images, videos, and documents.
 1. Markdown formatting: Course content in document format is stored in Markdown format, which allows for easier display and rendering on the front end.

 Frameworks, Libraries, and Tools used:
-The back end of StudyNotion uses a range of frameworks, libraries, and tools to ensure its functionality and performance, including:
+The back end of KnowledgeHub uses a range of frameworks, libraries, and tools to ensure its functionality and performance, including:
 1. Node.js: Node.js is used as the primary framework for the back end.
 2. MongoDB: MongoDB is used as the primary database, providing a flexible and scalable